kasramojallal1/Deep_Learning_Youtube/README.md

-# Computer_Vision_Youtube
+# Deep_Learning_Youtube
-This repository is for computer vision concepts that I teach in my youtube channel.
+This repository is for deep learning concepts that I teach in my youtube channel.